luciano-fiandesio/beanborg/tutorial/README.md

 Beanborg is now able to map the most relevant information of the CSV file with the Beancount structure and create a valid transaction.

 The last section of the configuration relates to rules.

-Rules can be considered as a list of actions that are executed one after the other and are applied to each row of the CSV file we want to import.
+Rules can be considered as a list of "actions" that are executed one after the other and are applied to each row of the CSV file we want to import.

 There are different type of rules: some can be used to change the Accounts of a transaction or ignore a specific transaction.

 Let's focus on a simple rule, that will assign the correct Expense to each transaction in our CSV file.